-Department of Physics, University of Massachusetts, Amherst, Massachusetts 01003, USA
+Department of Physics, University of Massachusetts, Amherst, MA 01003

-David Kubizňák[‡]
+David Kubizňák

-Perimeter Institute, 31 Caroline Street North, Waterloo, Ontario N2L 2Y5, Canada
+Perimeter Institute, 31 Caroline St. N. Waterloo Ontario, N2L 2Y5, Canada

-Robert B. Mann[§]
+Robert B. Mann

-Department of Physics and Astronomy, University of Waterloo, Waterloo, Ontario N2L 3G1, Canada and Perimeter Institute, 31 Caroline Street North, Waterloo, Ontario N2L 2Y5, Canada
+Department of Physics and Astronomy, University of Waterloo, Waterloo, Ontario, Canada, N2L 3G1 and Perimeter Institute, 31 Caroline St. N. Waterloo Ontario, N2L 2Y5, Canada

-Jennie Traschen
+Jennie Traschen¶

-Department of Physics, University of Massachusetts, Amherst, Massachusetts 01003, USA (Received 31 January 2013; published 15 May 2013)
+Department of Physics, University of Massachusetts, Amherst, MA 01003

+(Dated: May 1, 2013)

-We consider the thermodynamics of rotating and charged asymptotically de Sitter (dS) black holes.
-Using Hamiltonian perturbation-theory techniques, we derive three different first-law relations including variations in the cosmological constant, and associated Smarr formulas that are satisfied by such spacetimes.
+We consider the thermodynamics of rotating and charged asymptotically de Sitter black holes.
+Using Hamiltonian perturbation theory techniques, we derive three different first law relations including variations in the cosmological constant, and associated Smarr formulas that are satisfied by such spacetimes.
 Each first law introduces a different thermodynamic volume conjugate to the cosmological constant.
 We examine the relation between these thermodynamic volumes and associated geometric volumes in a number of examples, including Kerr-dS black holes in all dimensions and Kerr-Newman-dS black holes in D = 4.
-We also show that the Chong-Cvetic-Lu-Pope solution of D = 5 minimal supergravity-analytically continued to positive cosmological constant-describes black hole solutions of the Einstein-Chern-Simons theory and include such charged asymptotically de Sitter black holes in our analysis.
+We also show that the Chong-Cvetic-Lu-Pope solution of D = 5 minimal supergravity, analytically continued to positive cosmological constant, describes black hole solutions of the Einstein-Chern-Simons theory and include such charged asymptotically de Sitter black holes in our analysis.
 In all these examples we find that the particular thermodynamic volume associated with the region between the black hole and cosmological horizons is equal to the naive geometric volume.
 Isoperimetric inequalities, which hold in the examples considered, are formulated for the different thermodynamic volumes and conjectured to remain valid for all asymptotically de Sitter black holes.
-In particular, in all examples considered, we find that for a fixed volume of the observable universe, the entropy is increased by adding black holes.
+In particular, in all examples considered, we find that for fixed volume of the observable universe, the entropy is increased by adding black holes.
 We conjecture that this is true in general.